 Bathrooms, Laundry and Sinks

-One bathtub faucet handles at location(s) #A were loose.
-Recommend that a qualified person repair or replace handles as necessary.
+The bathtub drain stopper mechanism at location(s) #C was missing.
+Recommend that a qualified person repair or replace as necessary.

 Tile and/or grout in the shower enclosure at location(s) #A were deteriorated (e.g. loose or cracked tiles, missing grout) or substandard.
 Water can damage the wall structure as a result.
 Recommend that a qualified contractor repair as necessary.